When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Rock climbing season peaks.
 The limestone at Railay and Ton Sai is dry, grippy, and in prime condition.
 November through February is when the international climbing community descends on Ton Sai beach.

 Snorkeling and diving conditions are ideal.
-You'll see reef sharks, sea turtles, and coral formations in water so clear it feels fake.
+Expect reef sharks, sea turtles, and coral formations in water so clear it feels unreal.

 The Catch

 Prices spike 40-60% from December through February.
 That 500 THB guesthouse in Krabi Town?
 Now 800 THB.
 The 1,200 THB island tour?
 Now 1,800 THB.
-Railay Beach is standing-room-only by 10AM.
-Ao Nang gets properly crowded.
+Railay Beach is standing-room-only by 10AM, and Ao Nang gets properly crowded.

 Christmas and New Year's are the absolute peak — book accommodation 2-3 months ahead or you'll be left with overpriced resorts.